Using Educational Posters as Wall Art For Child Development

 A schedule planner works for any age.
 Making a DIY scheduler to adapt for personal schedules and time management is easily done, and decorated in any color, border or lettering you desire.

-Imagination is more important then knowledge.
+Imagination is more important than knowledge.— - Albert Einstein

 Introduce Space Travel to our Future Generation